 The structure of the school day can be found here with the pupil day starting at 8:40.
 While there is normally a brief staff meeting every Tuesday at 8:35 in the staff lounge this is currently held online in the virtual staff room.

 The school operates a 50 minute period, asymmetrical week, with the pupil day finishing at 14:50 on Thursday and Fridays.

 The Alford Ethos

 More information on the schools Vision, its Aims and Ethos can be found here

-In line with all Aberdeenshire Council and NHS Grampian properties, the entire campus and council grounds are smoke free.
+In line with all Aberdeenshire Council and NHS Grampian properties, the entire campus and council grounds are smoke (and vape) free.
 Information or support in how to quit can be found at www.nhsgrampian.org

 Finding your way around campus.

 On your arrival at campus reception, please sign in and ask for your nominated contact person.
 Floor plans of the Campus are shown below with the upper graphic being the ground floor.

 On the ground floor the primary school can be found in the B and C wings.
 Drama and first aid are in the F zone.
 Humanities and PSE in the D wing and PE and technologies being found in the E wing.